DBXanalyzer Home DBXcmd Command-Line Utility

 Full Syntax

-This is DBXCMD Licensed Version 1.1.2 (Feb 25 2008)
+This is DBXCMD Licensed Version 1.2.0 (Feb 17 2009)

-Copyright (C) 2005-8 DI Management Services Pty Ltd <www.di-mgt.com.au>
+Copyright (C) 2005-9 DI Management Services Pty Ltd <www.di-mgt.com.au>

-Usage: DBXCMD [[-l]|-e|-?] [options] dbxfile [outpath]
+Usage: DBXCMD [-l|-e|-*] [options] dbxfile [outpath]

 where:

--l List messages (default action) to file <outpath> (default=console)
+-l List messages to file <outpath> (default=console)

 -e Export message files to directory <outpath> (default=CWD)

--?
-Display this help and quit
+-* Display help and quit

 GENERAL options: